9 Dawn Dish Soap Hacks For Your Home

 If you don’t wear glasses this seems like it’s not a big problem.

 You’re wrong, it is a problem.
-When I am wearing glasses and I open the dishwasher or sometimes the oven, I temporarily blinded.
+When I am wearing glasses and I open the dishwasher or sometimes the oven, I am temporarily blinded.
 It’s not fun.
 And it’s an easy fix.

-A Couple Of Things I Don’t Recommend Using Dawn For
+Things I Don’t Recommend Using Dawn For

 Don’t Use Dawn for Poison Ivy Rash Blisters